 The pandemic resulted in a lack of labor – both domestically and internationally.
 This could have been caused by several reasons, including financial strain leading to job losses, health concerns, or the rise in e-commerce products which caused an increase in demand for workers.
 To address this issue, businesses needed to find ways to incentivize and attract more people to work in their operations.
 Higher wages, increased safety, and training and development opportunities were implemented in many organizations.

 There were two significant changes in consumer behavior over the past three years; the increase in shopping online and the expectation of quicker or same-day delivery.
-To meet consumer demands, businesses needed to be able to adapt their operations and processes quickly.
+To meet consumer demands, businesses need to be able to adapt their operations and processes quickly.
 Many companies invested in automated solutions and newer technologies.
 Others worked with multiple suppliers to always keep up with the need for increased inventory levels.

 Shipping & Delivery